Looking for some x-rated but enlightening bedtime reading?

 What comes across in this book is a strength and determination that sees her succeed as an alternative porn icon who possesses an enormous amount of dignity.

-True, the writing here is not the literary genius of a professional wordsmith but we can forgive the odd grammatical error and poor piece of prose simply because we enjoyed the storytelling.
+True, the writing here is not the literary genius of a professional wordsmith but we can forgive the odd grammatical error.
+The storytelling wins the day.

-If you want to know exactly how a girl from Brisbane became a global porn sensation then Absolute Mayhem is precisely the memoir for you.
-To be honest, there aren’t that many alternatives but, fortunately, Monica Mayhem’s foray into the world of celebrity autobiography is actually a pretty good read…if you set aside any hopes of intelligent insight or perceptive narrative.
+If you want to know exactly how a a respectable Aussie financial analyst from Brisbane became a global porn sensation then Absolute Mayhem is precisely the memoir for you.
+To be honest, there aren’t that many alternatives but, fortunately, Monica Mayhem’s foray into the world of celebrity autobiography is actually a pretty good read!

 Star of more than 200 adult movies over a career that spanned from 2002 to 2009, Penny Flam (aka Jennie Ketcham) is another porn star who has achieved mainstream crossover fame.
-Famously appearing on The Oprah Winfrey Show (and many more besides) to discuss sex addiction, Flame started blogging about her experiences in the porn industry in 2009 (after she retired).
+Famously appearing on The Oprah Winfrey Show (and many more besides) to discuss sex addiction, Flame started blogging about her experiences in the porn industry after she retired in 2009.

-The blog was turned into a memoir and published in 2012 as I Am Jennie and documents her ‘descent’ into the world of pornography accompanied by issues with drug addiction.
+Her blog was turned into a memoir and published in 2012 as I Am Jennie; it documents her ‘descent’ into the world of pornography accompanied by issues with drug addiction.

 In the book, she reveals her story which includes ingredients that will be familiar to many; difficult family life, early promiscuity, an inability to find emotional intimacy and substance abuse.

-Truly one of the most prolific and entertaining porn stars ever, Jeremy has starred in almost 2000 adult movies (directing more than 280) and has had sex with every leading lady you care to mention.
-Famously, the ‘everyman’ of porn, it is the fact that he is ‘ordinary’ in the looks department (yet blessed with a large cock) that has made him so popular; this and the fact he is a bit of a ‘character’.
+Truly one of the most prolific porn stars ever, Jeremy has starred in almost 2000 adult movies (directing more than 280) and has had sex with every leading lady you care to mention.
+Famously known as the ‘everyman’ of porn, it is the fact that he is ‘ordinary’ in the looks department (yet blessed with a large cock) that has made him so popular; this and the fact he is a bit of a ‘character’.

 “…if you want to know where all the bodies are buried, he’s the guy that can not only show you the grave, but can tell you the back story on the tombstone.”

 Published by Harper Collins in 2007, Jeremy’s autobiography may not be the most comprehensive account of his life.
-If anyone who is looking for rare insights about how a middle-class Jewish boy from Queens ended up in the Guinness Book of World Records for Most Appearances in Adult Films may be disappointed but that does not detract from this hugely entertaining read.
+Anyone looking for rare insights about how a middle-class Jewish boy from Queens ended up in the Guinness Book of World Records for Most Appearances in Adult Films may be disappointed – but that does not detract from this hugely entertaining read.

-If you enjoy reading this book then you should definitely catch the popular adult documentary highlighting his life, Porn Star: The Legend of Ron Jeremy.
+If you enjoy reading this book then you should definitely catch the highly-rated porn documentary covering his life, Porn Star: The Legend of Ron Jeremy.

 “As I sift through a long list, I’ll spare no details when it comes to my time spent pleasing these men in ways their wives and girlfriends weren’t—all for the mighty dollar”

 Neü Sex is a photo memoir that vividly documents her time on set and being around the porn industry in general.
-Most of the images were taken by Grey herself but some are taken by her fiancé, Ian.
+Most of the images were taken by Grey herself (some are taken by her fiancé, Ian).

-Accompanied by thoughts and musings, the result is a very intimate window but is far from ‘revealing’ in the sense of an autobiography.
+Accompanied by thoughts and musings, the result is a very intimate window but is far from ‘revealing’ in the sense of an autobiography ‘tell-all’.

 Often referred to as the Marilyn Monroe (or, Platinum Princess) of Porn, Seka is one of the biggest names in the adult film industry.
 As leading producer and agent, Bill Margold, points out: